LLC vs. S Corp: What tax implications are there for my business?

 4 min read

 As you start a new business, you have to decide on the legal business entity for your new venture.
-While there are many options to consider, many business owners debate LLC vs. S Corp (that is Limited Liability Company vs. S Corporation).
+While there are many business formation options to consider, many owners debate LLC vs. S Corp (that is Limited Liability Company vs. S Corporation).

 When you examine the trade-offs between an LLC vs. S Corp, is there a true winner?
 And how does each structure impact your business from a taxation perspective?
 Or from a legal liability perspective?
 Read on to find out!